vorlie/IotaPlayer/README.md

 - **Playlists and Songs Display:**
   - **Playlist List:** Show available playlists and their song counts.
   - **Song List:** Display the list of songs in the currently loaded playlist.
+  - **Song information**: For displaying the currently playing song's artist(s), title, album and genre.

 - **Controls and Layouts:**
   - **Control Buttons:** Various buttons for playback control, playlist management, and external actions.